 Instead of satisfying audience expectations, Lady Bird reminds us that life is always in transition.

 And, like every other risk Lady Bird takes, it works.

-You may also enjoy reading about why The Queen’s Gambit is such smart visual storytelling… or how WandaVision questions its audience… or what happened when I watched Mamma Mia 2 without seeing the first one… or why The Spy Who Dumped Me totally deserves a sequel.
+You may also enjoy learning why The Queen’s Gambit is such smart visual storytelling… or how WandaVision questions its audience… or what happened when I watched Mamma Mia 2 without seeing the first one.

 Want More?
 See My Top Storytelling Posts